Application Components

 Transfer Applicants

 Transfer applicants must submit three letters of recommendation, including at least one work-related (internship, job, community service) and at least one academic reference.
-At least one academic reference must be from a professor who has taught the applicant in her/his current MSW program.
+At least one academic reference must be from a professor who has taught the applicant in their current MSW program.

 TEST SCORES